 The Primary School Programme

-At the primary level, we follow an Integrated Thematic Curriculum based on NCERT (National Council of Education Research and Training) through both ICSE, and CIE guidelines for Grades 1 – 5.
+At the primary level, we follow an Integrated Thematic Curriculum based on NCERT (National Council of Education Research and Training) through both ICSE, and CAIE guidelines for Grades 1 – 5.

 Curricular Practices in Primary School